jovelluna12/ecommerce-side/README.md

 Back End Implementation for a Used Furniture Ecommerce Site using Laravel

 ## Installation
+Make sure you have Composer Installed before you Execute the Following Commands <br> <br>
 Clone this into your Local Repository and then Execute the following Command on your Terminal
 ```bash
 composer install